mebsim/school/projects/gSim/formulae.md

 $$a_y = a\frac{y_1}{d} = \frac{Gm_2}{d^2}\frac{y_1}{d} = \frac{Gm_2y_1}{d^3}$$

 $$a_x = a\frac{z_1}{d} = \frac{Gm_2}{d^2}\frac{z_1}{d} = \frac{Gm_2z_1}{d^3}$$

-Now, we can add the speeds to the

 The algorithm for computing the accelerations of each particle has time complexity `O(n^2)`.